i-ayush-7/Resume-Generator/README.md

-# 📄 LinkedIn to AI Resume Generator
+# 📄 LinkedIn PDF to Resume Generator

 A Python-based tool designed to run on **Google Colab** that automates the creation of a professional resume.
 It extracts raw data from your LinkedIn profile PDF, processes it using Google's **Gemini 2.5 Flash** model to enhance content and formatting, and generates a polished, ready-to-use Resume PDF.